-Deliverables Deployment is a project management technique for identifying all elements of project scope.
+Deliverables Deployment is a project management technique for identifying all tasks and activities that comprise the project scope.

 - List the project deliverables (see project Charter or talk to stakeholders).